initbiz/cumuluscore-plugin/README.md

 ## Rainlab.User note
 The plugin extends RainLab.User plugin and uses the same `User` model, so if you want to restrict backend admin to manage users remember that there is controller from RainLab.Users that uses the same Model and can access the same data.

-## Menus
+## Menus / Navigation
-Cumulus extends [RainLab.Pages]() plugin as well.
+Cumulus extends [RainLab.Pages](https://octobercms.com/plugin/rainlab-pages) plugin as well.
 It uses only one part of static pages plugin: building menus.

 Cumulus adds possibility to add pages to menus which are filtered using clusters, so that clusters will see only those menu items that they are permitted to see using features.

+## Cumulus Core events

+## Troubleshooting

+### I cannot see my registered features
+If you cannot see your features then go to Settings -> Cumulus -> Features and click `Clear feature cache` button.

 ## Future plans (TODO)
 * Automatically build features table